-Read/write access to target system.
+Option Meaning Read/write access to target system.
 Provisioning available.
 Specifies whether a provisioning workflow is set up in addition to the synchronization workflow for the initial loading of the target system.

-The provisioning workflow displays the following characteristics:

-- Synchronization is in the direction of the Target system. - Processing methods are only defined in the synchronization steps for synchronization in the direction of the Target system. - Synchronization steps are only created for such schema classes whose schema types have write access. - 10.
-On the Synchronization server page, select the synchronization server to run the synchronization.
+The provisioning workflow displays the following characteristics: Synchronization is in the direction of the Target system.
+Processing methods are only defined in the synchronization steps for synchronization in the direction of the Target system.
+Synchronization steps are only created for such access.

+11. On the Synchronization server page, select the synchronization server to run the synchronization.

-If the synchronization server is not declared as a Job server in the One Identity Manager database yet, you can add a new Job server.
+If the synchronization server is not declared as a Job server for this target system in the One Identity Manager database yet, you can add a new Job server.